 It would be great to just go scrape the data (in other words, find a way to do live searches en masse and pull the information directly from the SERP), but that will anger Google since it’s against their policies.

 Local rules!: You’ve probably noticed that on some searches, only six or seven true listings appear because of Google’s emphasis on local listings.
 Two, three, sometimes even four listings can get pushed to the second page.
 So your sweet number-eight ranking may actually be on page two – though your pricey reporting tool might still say you’re on page one.
 Awesome!

-Oh, please allow me to squash your last granule of hope for ranking predictability by reminding you about Panda and Penguin updates happening all the time.
+Oh, please allow me to squash your last granule of hope for ranking predictability by dropping the Panda and Penguin hammer.

 It’s not time to discount rankings altogether, or call up your clients and tell them it doesn’t matter anymore.
 Instead, keep an eye on ranking, use it as directional information, and focus on metrics that matter, like site traffic and conversions.